What are intramurals?

 Intramurals are a type of recreational sport.
 They are leagues set up to provide competition between students, faculty, and staff in a variety of different traditional and non-traditional sports.
 You sign up your team with your friends, residence hall, fraternity, sorority or classmates, and we provide the leagues, the space, the officials and the equipment.
 For individual sports such as racquetball, trivia, bracket busters, etc., you sign yourself up and we provide the rest.

 All intramural activities, unless otherwise noted, are free to all students, faculty, and staff within the Colleges of the Fenway.
-The only events that have a fee associated are the Turkey Trot (5 canned goods) and the Great Race Boston (20 canned good per person) to be donated to the Greater Boston Food Bank.
+The only event that has a fee associated is the Turkey Trot (5 canned goods to be donated to the Greater Boston Food Bank).

 All event registrations, unless otherwise noted, are done through IMLeagues.com.
 All participants will need to go to www.imleagues.com and create an account in order to register for events.
+Use Colleges of the Fenway as your school.
 It is free to create an account and only takes a minute.

 No. In fact, it is encouraged that you make teams with students, faculty, and staff from different institutions.
 All students, faculty and staff must be from one of the six COF institutions (Emmanuel, MCPHS University, MassArt, Simmons, Wheelock or Wentworth).